Danish corporate taxpayers are taxed on an annual basis. Corporate taxpayers may choose a tax year that is different from the calendar year.

 Attention has also been drawn to whether Danish entities have complied with the WHT requirements regarding dividends and interest.

-Furthermore, due to the increased deduction of 130% of R&D costs for 2020 and 2021, attention has been drawn to the R&D cost base for tax purposes and whether the costs included should be considered as R&D costs.
+Furthermore, due to the increased deduction of 130% of R&D costs for 2020 to 2022, attention has been drawn to the R&D cost base for tax purposes and whether the costs included should be considered as R&D costs.

 Last but not least, the tax authorities have increased their focus on tax deductions for costs related to the creation of tax-exempt income, such as dividends from and capital gains on certain shares.